DavidWaumsley/Bistro11ty/events/event4.md

 These all have been updated to 11ty v.3.
 That said, that can carry npm packages that are [deprecated]( https://www.npmjs.com/package/inflight)

+Eventy Excellent, like us, uses CUBE CSS.
+It allows tags, uses Paul Irish's Lite YouTube Embed and has a light and dark switcher.

 ## 11ty as a static frontend for WordPress.